matthewg42/btlefun/README.md

 ### Known Issues

+#### Exceptions

 When a BeepMaker thread experiences any sort of exception (e.g. BTLE stack reports a failure to connect), that thread is then useless, and the device in question will not be added again, and so will remain silent until the program is re-started.

+#### Dropped messages

+It seems the BTLE message writing isn't super reliable, and you sometimes get parts of your message dropped.
+Deal.

 ## Acknowledgements